zyonbao/ZBLayoutButton/README.md

 * `padding` is the padding between image and the label.
 It only take effects while image and label text both not empty
 * `layoutDirection` controls the layout direction for the image view and the label.

-More details can be clear in sample code.
-The source code is simple.
+More details can be found in sample code which is simple.
 Yes, this is just a practice for learning Swift, Use it in your project if you do not mind 🤣.